nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_WebService.rst

 .. code-block:: text

-  mvn jetty-ee10:run
+  mvn jetty:run

 .. tip::

-  "jetty-ee10:run" of Maven used in the above command example is a specification to use the run goal of the Jetty Maven Plugin.
+  "jetty:run" of Maven used in the above command example is a specification to use the run goal of the Jetty Maven Plugin.

   For information on the Jetty Maven Plugin, see `Jetty Maven Plugin (external site) <https://www.eclipse.org/jetty/documentation/jetty-12/programming-guide/index.html#jetty-maven-plugin>`_.